-UNIFORM GIRLS
+MIDDLE SCHOOL UNIFORM GIRLS

-Shoes Girls:
+Shoes - Girls

-- PK2-PK3: Black Mary Jane w/Velcro - PK4 through 5th Grades: Black and white or navy and white saddle oxford shoes are the only shoes that girls may wear.
-The navy and white Ked tennis shoe are not acceptable. - Open-toe or Crocs style shoes are not permitted.
+- NO TENNIS SHOES (See P.E. section) - Black and white or navy and white saddle oxford shoes are the only shoes that girls may wear.
+The navy and white Ked tennis shoe is not acceptable.